 How We Collect, Calculate, and Standardize Tuitions For Online Schools

 In our calculations, we take out additional fees that could blur the picture.
 The only additional fees included in tuition numbers on our site are those for distance learning and costs specific to a program.
 We look for tuitions at the specific degree level, so if you are looking at a master’s program for a certain school, the tuition rates will be for that program rather than for a bachelor’s or associate degree.
-If the level is not specified you can assume the bachelor’s level tuition was used.
-Because there are so many factors that go into tuition, you can hover over the tuition numbers in our rankings lists for specific information on how rates were collected for any given school.
+If the level is not specified, students can assume the bachelor’s level tuition was used.
+Because there are so many factors that go into tuition, site users can hover over the tuition numbers in our rankings lists for specific information on how rates were collected for any given school.

 Tuition vs. Debt: What’s More Important for Students to Consider When Pursuing an Online Degree?

 While tuition and debt are connected, each may be more important for students to consider depending on their circumstances and career goals.
 Tuition is more important to consider when current financial circumstances make it hard for a student to attend school.
 If students take out loans to help with tuition, that can lead to more student debt.
 However, if a student’s field leads to a high-paying career, debt may not be as much of a concern, as they will likely have an easier time paying off loans than someone in a lower-paying field.
 Therefore, students should take return on investment into account.
 If the ROI for a program is low, students will have a harder time paying off debt.
 If the ROI is high, students may not need to worry as much about debt.